Chapter 1:

 As the conversation droned on Nicolaus seriously considered leaping from the car.
 “Isn’t that the ridge?”
 Vergil pointed out.
 They’d finally reached Newtonville rock.
 Vernon stopped his car suddenly, almost making Nicolaus crash into the back of him!

 “Hey!”
 Vernon shouted to Nicolaus’s group from the open car window.
 “You see that?”
 Ribbons of police tape blocked the main path up to the ridge!
-He waved over to the side of the road, signaling that he wanted to talk.
+He waved them over to the side of the road, signaling that he wanted to talk.

-“Depends…you want to actually break the law?”
+“Depends.
+You want to actually break the law?”

 “I’m actually hoping we don’t find anything…” Katie said under her breath, but it was loud enough for everyone to hear.
 “I mean…”